-where, cs is the speed of sound in the liquid (cs = 1490 m/s in water at room temperature), w = 1 cm is the distance between the piezoelectric plates of each couple, and m is an odd integer that identifies the resonance cavity order.
-Figure 1.c) shows the measured transfer function, for both amplitude and phase, between piezoelectric plates of the same couple.
+where cs is the speed of sound in the liquid (cs = 1490 m/s in water at room temperature), w = 1 cm is the distance between the piezoelectric plates of each couple, and m is an odd integer that identifies the resonance cavity order.
+Figure 1 c) shows the measured transfer function for both amplitude and phase between the piezoelectric plates of the same couple.
 A resonance is clearly visible at fr≈ 1 MHz that corresponds to the 13th harmonic.
-Notably, the resonance has a good quality factor (Q ≈ 290) that helps to filter out undesired contributes such as noise and environmental signals.
-Interestingly, the crosstalk, namely the transfer function between piezoelectric plates of different pairs, has a peak at the same frequency of the cavity mode but with significantly smaller amplitude – roughly one order of magnitude; Figure 1. d).
+Notably, the resonance has a good quality factor (Q ≈ 290), which helps to filter out undesired contributes such as noise and environmental signals.
+Interestingly, the crosstalk, namely the transfer function between the piezoelectric plates of different pairs, has a peak at the same frequency as the cavity mode but with a significantly smaller amplitude – roughly one order of magnitude (see Figure 1. d).

 Laser diffraction through the acoustic cavity